Nowshera District: Languages

 At the time of the 2023 census, 95.04% of the population spoke Pashto, 2.25% Hindko, 1.08% Punjabi and 0.99% Urdu as their first language.
+Other minority spoken languages are Gujari and Kohistani.
+As per 2023 estimates by Tablue Public in Nowshera District Gujari along with Kohistani is spoken by 0.22% of the population.
+Saraiki is spoken by 0.11%.

 Education

 Nowshera district is home to many educational institutions.
 This includes the University of Technology, Nowshera, Northern University, Nowshera, a campus of the Abdul Wali Khan University Mardan in Pabbi town, and also a campus of the University of Engineering and Technology Peshawar in Jalozai town.
 The district also has a public sector medical college: Nowshera Medical College.

 It is also home to many degree colleges which include Government Post Graduate College Nowshera, Government Home Economics College Nowshera, Government College Akbarpura, Government Degree College Pabbi and Government Girls Degree College Pabbi.

 According to the Alif Ailaan Pakistan District Education Rankings of 2017, Nowshera district was ranked 71 out of 155 districts in Pakistan in the quality of education while for facilities and infrastructure, the district was ranked 14 out of 155.
 A vast improvement from the rankings of 2016: the quality of education was ranked 71 out of 151, while facilities and infrastructure were ranked 42 out of 151.